heart/Kubectl-Helper/README.md

 kcns NAME_SPACE
 ```

-And when you want to list pods just
+And when you want to list all pods just type
 ```
 getp
 ```
+instead of using full kubectl command `kubectl get pod -n NAME_SPACE`

 Easy right?